-In the present embodiment time synchronization for telemetry communication is maintained using two techniques.
-The first technique periodically determines the present difference in the concept of time (e.g. second boundaries) as held by the communication device and medical device and the difference is used to reestablish synchronization of the timers.
+In the present embodiment time synchronization for telemetry communication is maintained using two techpresent difference in the concept of time (e.g. second boundaries) as held by the communication device and medical device and the difference is used to reestablish synchronization of the timers.
 In the present embodiment, reestablishment occurs on the part of the communication device each time it receives a valid communication from the medical device.